|Facebook is one of the prime target of hackers!|

 Just follow these steps:-

-- Hide your Email Address from everyone by going to Edit Profile>Contact Information>Clicking on the icon beside your email address> checking 'Only Me' if you have not done so already.
+- Hide your Email Address from everyone by going to Edit Profile>Contact and Basic Info>Clicking on the gear icon beside your email address> checking 'Only Me' if you have not done so already.

-- For additional security, when in Account Settings, check 'Secure browsing' and 'Send me an email when a new computer or mobile device logs into this account' and click Save.
+- For additional security, when in Account Settings, enable Login alerts to receive notifications and emails when a new computer or mobile device logs into your account.

 |A hacker at work!|

 PhishingPhishing is one of the easiest ways to trick users into giving out their login credentials.
 All a hacker does is setup a webpage similar in design to that of the Facebook homepage, attach a server sided script to track the username and password entered and store it in a log.
 Sending people emails stating that someone tagged a photo of them on Facebook in the same format as Facebook and giving a link below to the phishing website further reduces the chances of it being detected as a fake.
 Sometimes, spam Facebook apps, like those promising to tell who viewed your Facebook profile, automatically post links to phishing websites.
 A new trend amongst phishers is creating Facebook look-a-like widgets for stealing user's login credentials.

 At all costs, avoid clicking on suspicious links.
 Moreover, always check the URL in the address bar before signing in.
 Avoid logging in through various "Facebook widgets" offered by websites and blogs.
 Instead, use Facebook's homepage to sign in.
 Always try to use Safe Search on search engines while searching.
 If you do manage to get phished, report the website so that others may get a warning before visiting it.

 Keylogging through KeyloggersKeylogger is a type of computer virus that tracks key strokes.
 Keyloggers can be installed remotely on a computer system by a cracker to record all the activity that is going on the victim's computer.
 Keylogging gets more easy if the hacker has physical access to the victim's computer.